How GDP Data Quality Ratings Are Produced

 MEASURING GDP QUALITY

-These six factors used to judge data quality are:
+These five factors used to judge data quality are:

 - Base Year used to calculate the GDP data (years out of date)